Teng-Shih-Wei/rst_demo/doc/index.rst

 The ADP-XC7K board with AE350 SoC integrates a 60MHz 32-bit or 64-bit RISC-V CPU, DSP,
 1GB RAM, SPI flash memory, and other peripherals.

-The ADP-XC7K board with AE350 SoC provides following hardware compents:
+The ADP-XC7K board with AE350 SoC provides following hardware components:

    - 32-bit or 64-bit AndeStar v5 RISC-V CPU
    - Memory